heypoom/fastspend/README.md

 ## Technology

 - The frontend is built with Svelte and TypeScript as a PWA (Progressive Web Application).

-- The API is built with Rust, Cloudflare Workers and PostgreSQL.
+- The API is built with Rust and Cloudflare Workers.
-  - The only reason I went with PostgreSQL in this case is because I haven't wrote for a very long time, as I always use Prisma in my other projects.
-If I were to implement this as a production project, I would go with NoSQL instead as we don't need a lot of relations to store the configuration state.

 ## Roadmap

 - [x] Setup Cloudflare Workers locally
 - [x] Deploy Cloudflare Workers to production for personal usage
-- [ ] Allow configuring different YNAB Token and Budget ID
 - [x] Maintain database of keywords (budget, payee)
-- [ ] Standalone Rust library for parsing commands and invoking event handlers given the configuration
-- [ ] Host the database in Durable Objects, KV or PostgreSQL
-- [ ] Generate PAT (personal access token)
-- [ ] Use a parser generator to parse our syntax, e.g. with Pest, Tree-sitter, or just plain 'ol Regex!
+- [x] Use a parser generator to parse our syntax, e.g. with Pest, Tree-sitter, or just plain 'ol Regex!
+- [x] Write some unit tests in Rust as a starting point
+- [ ] Extract controller to it's own testable unit, with unit tests
+  - [ ] Create a standalone Rust library for parsing commands and invoking event handlers given the configuration
 - [ ] Let's try TDD! (test-driven development)
+- [ ] Host the configuration data in Durable Objects or KV
+- [ ] Allow configuring different YNAB Token and Budget ID
+  - [ ] Generate personal access token for each FastSpend users

 **Frontends**
 - [ ] Raycast Command